BHS in Clinical and Diagnostic Sciences with Emphasis in Respiratory Therapy

 Semester Plan for Entry to Practice

 Below is a sample plan of study, semester by semester.
 A student's actual plan may vary based on course choices where options are available.
-An individualized semester plan will be created for RRT Degree Advancement students by the program director or SHP Student Services.
+An individualized semester plan will be created for RRT Degree Advancement students by the program director or CHS Student Services.

 First Year